rachitnigam/rachitnigam.com/content/post/learn-to-fail.md

 compile it into something that could enforces security conditions.
 Around the same time, the Puppet synthesis project slowed down because the first author was applying to graduate schools and I was focusing more on Fission.
-Eventually, I stopped working on Puppet synthesis entirely and even though it was eventually published[^3].
+Eventually, I stopped working on Puppet synthesis entirely.{% footnote() %}
+This eventually became a [paper](https://aaronweiss.us/pubs/ase17.pdf).
+{% end %}

 To cap off the depressing string of half completed projects, it was around this time I actually had minor clinical depression and my productivity collapsed.
-After attending [ICFP '16](https://conf.researchr.org/home/icfp-2016) I decided to start therapy to "fix" my clinical depression[^4].
+After attending [ICFP '16](https://conf.researchr.org/home/icfp-2016) I decided to start therapy to "fix" my clinical depression.{% footnote() %}
+Researchers are people who sometimes work extraordinarily hard at the expense of their own health.
+It is important to realize that your work is significantly less important that your health.
+{% end %}

 Meanwhile, we also published a [workshop paper](http://drops.dagstuhl.de/opus/volltexte/2017/7124/pdf/LIPIcs-SNAPL-2017-5.pdf)